canonical/cloud-init/doc/rtd/introduction.rst

 Managing and configuring cloud instances and servers can be a complex and time-consuming task.
-Cloud-init is an open source initialisation tool that was designed to make it easier to get your systems up and running with a minimum of effort, and already configured according to your needs.
+Cloud-init is an open source initialisation tool that was designed to make it easier to get your systems up and running with a minimum of effort, already configured according to your needs.

 It’s most often used by developers, system administrators and other IT professionals to automate configuration of VMs, cloud instances, or machines on